OVER 1400 DBS LEADS IMPLANTED ANNUALLY

 Hospitals and surgeons all over the United States rely on our highly experienced, PhD-trained DBS specialists.
-By performing one in every eight deep brain stimulation procedures in the U.S. (over 800 procedures each year) our DBS team leads the market within the industry and provides unmatched expertise in microelectrode recording and stimulation mapping techniques to improve overall patient outcomes while decreasing the number of stimulation-induced side effects.
-Our extensive experience and specialized training in DBS mapping protocols and DBS equipment, such as stereotactic, neurophysiology, and microdrive systems, ensure that your surgeons receive the best guidance available without adding significant surgical time.
+Our team guides the placement of one in every six DBS leads in the nation.
+Our extensive experience and specialized training in DBS mapping protocols and equipment ensures that your surgeon receives the best guidance available without adding significant surgical time to the procedure.

 Let SpecialtyCare’s Deep Brain Stimulation (DBS) Team Help

 Our approach to deep brain stimulation (DBS) is based on the belief that a combination of clinical excellence, compliance, and dedicated personal service is needed to ensure the very best in patient care and cost management.
 At SpecialtyCare, our goal is to help you build a surgical team and operating room of excellence and to provide the best outcomes.
 Patient care and support will always be our first and last priority.